Sagar-modelling/ROS_Topics_Services/README.md

 ```
 Environment Setup:

+To make python file executable while running in the Linux bash terminal:
+Prepend #! /usr/bin/python with your script.
+Run the following command in your terminal to make the script executable: chmod +x SCRIPTNAME.py
+Now, ​simply type ./SCRIPTNAME.py to run the executable script.

 gedit ~/.bashrc  (open the bashrc file in the home directory(.bashrc is a file containing several script commands which is automatically executed when you run a terminal)
 source /opt/ros/noetic/setup.bash (You must add this setup.bash script in bashrc file to enable the default ros workspace)
 echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc(automatically source above script in the bashrc file)